yukiakai212/SJT.js/README.md

 ---

-## 🖐 Use Cases
+## 🖐 Why

 SJT is ideal for data **transmission** where reducing **bandwidth** is crucial, especially for APIs returning large arrays of similarly structured objects.
-It compresses payloads without requiring gzip or other transport-level compression — making it useful in environments where such compression is not possible or too costly, and compresses even better when used with gzip.
+SJT reduces payload size even without relying on gzip, and compresses even better when used alongside gzip..

 ---